Vladimir Ivanov (politician, born 1971)

 Vladimir Valeryevich Ivanov (born 10 February 1971) is a Russian politician.
+Chairman of the State Duma Russia committee on Ethnic Affairs from 26 February 2025 year.

 In 2017-2021, he was the head of the administration of the head and government of the Republic of Dagestan.
 He has been a member of the State Duma for United Russia since 2021.
 In September 2021, he was elected as a deputy of the 8th State Duma.

-On 24 March 2022, the United States Treasury sanctioned him in response to the 2022 Russian invasion of Ukraine.